Trader Joe’s Cheesy Irish Sliders

 Sliders are perfect for a crowd, and delicious served on an Epic Charcuterie Board.

-How do you make Irish sliders?
+How do you make Corned Beef Sliders?

 - Preheat oven to broil.